livkndt/flask-product-scraper/README.md

 A simple web-scraper and microservice for processing categories/products, written in [Python/Flask](http://flask.pocoo.org).

+The scraper itself has been specifically written to scrape [http://www.farah.co.uk], using the Python library [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/#Download).
+It scrapes category and product information into JSON files.

+The Flask microservice loads the JSON data into a SQLite database and makes that data available.
+Please see the documentation below for more details.

 ## Contents
 - Flask Microservice - Product Scraper
   * [Dependencies](#dependencies)